 Arabcast offers a remarkable collection of free audiobooks containing classic Arabic literature, professionally read and possessing excellent sound quality.
 This is a free website; however, you have to register your email address to peruse it.
 From the classics by Nagib Mahfuz or Taha Hussein to the more contemporary Azazeel by Youssef Ziedan, you can find almost all the famous Arabian authors here.

 So there you have it – seven good places to start practicing your listening and immersing yourself into a bit of the Arab culture at the same time.
 Happy listening and enjoy whatever tales you decide to listen to.

 If you’re looking to learn more tips on how to improve your Arabic, visit our website.
 While you’re there, don’t forget to download one of the premier Arabic learning apps available today – the Kaleela Arabic learning app, of course.
-Not only can you hone your Arabic listening skills, but once you’ve mastered Modern Standard Arabic, you can delve deeper into the Arabic dialects with Kaleela.
-For example, you can start to learn Egyptian Arabic for that trip to Cairo or even the Syrian dialect for that volunteer position you plan on doing over summer holiday.
+Not only can you hone your Arabic listening skills, but once you’ve mastered Modern Standard Arabic, you can delve deeper into the Arabic dialects.
+For example, you can start to learn Egyptian Arabic for that trip to Cairo or even the Syrian dialect for that volunteer position you plan on doing over the summer holiday.
 Whatever you need, you can be sure that with Kaleela you learn Arabic the right way.
-Download it now for free to your IOS or Android device from kaleela.com
+Download it now to your IOS or Android device from kaleela.com